zohairakhtar/meteor/README.md

 * that send data over the wire, rather than HTML
 * using your choice of popular open-source libraries

-## What to Use Meteor.js for and When to Use It
+## What to Use Meteor.js for and When to Use It (In other words, the purpose of this section)

 Meteor is an open-source, production-ready, real-time full-stack web application framework written using [Node.js](https://github.com/nodejs/node).
 Meteor takes the hard and complicated parts of building an app and puts them into an open-source platform to help developers focus on what's most important to them in order to get their apps built much faster.